-Develop and maintain a communications/notification process for the rapid contact of key Skagit County EOC staff and support personnel.
+Maintain a communications/notification process for the rapid contact of key Skagit County EOC staff and support personnel.

-Develop a procedure for field personnel to register emergency workers at a disaster site.
+Register emergency workers at a disaster site.

 Ensure that field personnel know how to request resources during an emergency or disaster.

 Work with local law, fire, emergency medical, and public works agencies to pre-identify staging areas for receiving and allocating outside resources.